2600hz/kazoo5/doc/internationalization/prompts.md

 # System Prompts

-Kazoo provides many prompts, such as during voicemail, to instruct callers on things to do.
-The default prompts that ship with Kazoo are provided in English, but as is often the case, supporting callers who don't speak English requires alternative language prompts.
+{% BRAND_NAME %} provides many prompts, such as during voicemail, to instruct callers on things to do.
+The default prompts that ship with {% BRAND_NAME %} are provided in English, but as is often the case, supporting callers who don't speak English requires alternative language prompts.

-Similar to i18n efforts on the front end, Kazoo is now configurable to provide these system prompts in alternative languages.
+Similar to i18n efforts on the front end, {% BRAND_NAME %} is now configurable to provide these system prompts in alternative languages.
 The language is selected from one of several places:

 * The account processing the call
 * Manually set during a callflow